Student Account Policies and Procedures

 Refunds of Credit Balances

 Refunds are subject to the review of the Office of Student Accounts and Bursar Services.
 Institutional awards can never be refunded to the student.
-Credit balances resulting from private scholarships, federal financial aid, and alternative loan programs are subject to specific guideline review and approval by a financial aid counselor and a student account representative.
+Credit balances resulting from private scholarships, federal financial aid, and alternative loan programs are subject to specific guideline review and approval by a financial aid administrator and a student account administrator.
 Refunds will be routed through the approval process when the credit amount actually exists on the student’s account, after the census date for each term (first week of each term, or the add/drop period).
 In the event of an overpayment of personal funds paid to the College by check, refunds will be subject to a ten day holding period while original funding is cleared by the bank.
-Credit balances resulting from excess payments will be refunded to the student’s name unless PLUS loans indicate otherwise. .
+Credit balances resulting from excess payments will be refunded to the student’s name unless PLUS loans indicate otherwise.

 Processing of Refunds

 Checks will be mailed to the current home address of the student, if the student does not elect to receive an eRefund, or the Parents name and address on the PLUS loan system.
+The turnaround timeframe for refund availability is 10-14 business days.